Snow-covered pine trees in a winter forest at sunrise

 Nigeria vs Traditional Tech Outsourcing Markets

-When European companies evaluate global talent, comparisons typically include Eastern Europe and India.
-Nigeria offers a distinct positioning advantage.
+When European companies evaluate global talent, comparisons often include Eastern Europe, India, and Nigeria.

 Compared to parts of Eastern Europe, Nigeria provides stronger cost flexibility while maintaining English fluency and growing exposure to international startup environments.
 Compared to India, Nigeria offers closer time zone alignment with Central European Time, enabling real-time collaboration without significant overnight lag.